MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/indirect-display-driver-model-overview.md

 - IDD model
 - Indirect display driver implementation
 - IDD implementation
-ms.date: 09/28/2020
+ms.date: 03/18/2022
 ---

 # Indirect display driver overview

 The indirect display driver (IDD) model provides a simple user-mode driver model to support monitors that are not connected to traditional GPU display outputs.
-An example is a dongle connected to the PC via USB that has a regular (VGA, DVI, HDMI, DP etc) monitor connected to it.
+An example is a dongle connected to the PC via USB that has a regular (VGA, DVI, HDMI, DP, etc) monitor connected to it.

 ## IDD implementation